sebw/blog-old.wains.be/index.md

 ![](https://blog.wains.be/images/redhat.png)

 I'm a senior consultant at Red Hat, the Open Source company.
-I will work as a Senior Consultant.

-I will work with modern technologies like OpenShift, OpenStack, Cloudforms, Gluster, Ansible or IDM.

 To learn more about our consulting service, check [https://www.redhat.com/en/services/consulting](https://www.redhat.com/en/services/consulting).